rsms/estrella/README.md

 - Scriptable: invoke from your own build script with any imaginable customizations.
 - Ability to remap TSXXXX TypeScript diagnostic severity levels, for example to treat some issues as warnings instead of errors.
+- Can run or restart your program after its built
 - Fast!

 See [estrella.d.ts](estrella.d.ts) for API documentation.